bogogion/NACV/README.md

+# NACV

-# Native AprilTag Computer Vision system written in C
+### Native AprilTag Computer Vision system written in C

-## For use by FRC team 3824 (HVA), but code is avaiable for any other teams

 ## MAJOR: This repo is currently a WIP parts of this readme may be inaccurate for the time being!

 ## Info
 Camera input and processing handled by v4l2 (Video for Linux 2).

+Written for the FRC 3824 (HVA) team, can be used elsewhere.

 For all information (as I add it)